 Loch Awe station is a wayside halt on the Oban line beside Loch Awe (Loch Obha).
-In the above picture an Oban to Glasgow train at Loch Awe station with Loch Awe and a snow covered Ben Lui in the distance.
+In the above picture an Oban to Glasgow train at the station with a snow-covered Ben Lui in the distance.
 In the middle distance the ruins of Kilchurn Castle can just be seen.
 Loch Awe is the longest freshwater loch in Scotland at 25.5 miles (41 km).

-Two pictures of a ScotRail service crossing the River Orchy Bridge where the River Orchy flows into Loch Awe.
-The picture on the left was taken in May and the summer service is augmented to four coaches (Two 2-car 156 DMUs), whereas the winter service simply amounts to a single 2 car DMU.
+Two pictures of a ScotRail service crossing the River Orchy Bridge where the river flows into Loch Awe.
+The picture on the left was taken in May when the summer service is augmented to four coaches (two 2-car 156 DMUs), whereas the winter service is a single 2-car DMU.

-Kilchurn Castle is an impressive ruin in a very imposing setting which fully reflects the visitors romantic expectations of Scotland; a land of mountains, lochs and ruined castles.
-The castle has a long history and is an example of the Clan Campbell’s fiefdom over the whole area.
-It started as a more modest keep in the 15th Century and was subsequently developed by the Campbells, ultimately as a military garrison.
-Throughout it was the subject of several sieges and eventually the Campbells abandoned it in the middle of the 18th century.
-Shortly after it was struck by lightening and from that time it was allowed to fall into ruin.
+Kilchurn Castle is an example of the Clan Campbell’s fiefdom over the whole area.
+It was abandoned in the middle of the 18th century.
+Shortly after it was struck by lightning and from that time it was allowed to fall into ruin.
 It is now protected from further decay by Historic Scotland.
-For a fuller account of the history this Heritage Site provides a fuller summary of the Castle’s history.
+For a fuller account of the history see the Heritage Site.
 Click on the image to obtain a better appreciation of the castle and its scenic setting.